Warren's hot hand sends Pacers past Magic for 3rd straight - WHIZ News

 LAKE BUENA VISTA, Fla.
 (AP) — T.J.
 Warren scored 32 points, tying Jermaine O’Neal’s franchise record for most in a three-game span, to send the Indiana Pacers past the Orlando Magic 120-109 on Tuesday for their third consecutive victory.

 Warren has topped the 30-point mark in each game at Walt Disney World, starting with his 53-point outburst in the opener.
-He has 119 points in the restart.
+He has 119 points (39.7 per game) in the restart.

+“I’m just really in rhythm,” Warren said.
+“Really picking my spots and really just staying efficient.
+It was an all-around team effort and I’m just doing my part, doing what I’m capable of doing.”

 Myles Turner added 21 points for the Pacers.